Fighting machine (The War of the Worlds)

 The fighting machine (also known as a "Martian Tripod") is one of the fictional machines used by the Martians in H. G. Wells' 1898 classic science fiction novel The War of the Worlds.
-In the novel, it is a fast-moving three-legged walker reported to be 100 ft tall with multiple, whip-like tentacles used for grasping, and two lethal weapons: a heat-ray and a gun-like tube used for discharging canisters of a poisonous chemical black smoke.
+In the novel, it is a fast-moving three-legged walking vehicle reported to be 100 ft tall with multiple, whip-like tentacles used for grasping, and two lethal weapons: a heat-ray and a gun-like tube used for discharging canisters of a poisonous chemical black smoke.
 It is the primary machine the Martians use when they invade Earth, along with the handling machine, the flying machine, and the embankment machine.

-Description in the Novel
+Description in the novel

-The fighting machines are described as having three tall, articulated legs, with a grouping of long, whip-like metallic tentacles hanging beneath the central body, Atop the main body a hood-like head houses a sole Martian operator.
+The fighting machines are described as having three tall, articulated legs which spurt green gas from their joints, with a grouping of long, whip-like metallic tentacles hanging beneath the silver central body, atop the main body a brass coloured hood-like head houses a sole Martian operator..
+The wheel is apparently unknown to the Martians, who use electromagnetic artificial muscles instead.
+In chapter 10, Wells' narrator first describes the appearance and movement of the machines;